Inner West Light Rail: Lewisham West

 The Lewisham West stop is located on the border of Lewisham and Summer Hill.
 The platforms are not located opposite one another, but are staggered.
 The track crossing is located between the northern end of the City platform and the southern end of the Dulwich Hill platform.
 Access to the stop from the Summer Hill side is via a pathway through the grounds of the former Mungo Scott flour mill.

 The stop sits in a medium density residential area which was subject to urban renewal soon after the stop opened.
 The area on the Lewisham side of the stop featured various light industrial buildings.
 The Summer Hill side of the stop is dominated by the former flour mill complex, which underwent redevelopment.
 The mill provided the final traffic for the freight railway line, and the cessation of traffic after the mill's closure provided the catalyst for conversion of the line to light rail.
-The stop is located adjacent to the flour mill, within walking distance of Lewisham railway station on the Inner West & Leppington Line.
+The stop is located adjacent to the flour mill, within walking distance of Lewisham railway station.
 The 2014 extension's Product Definition Report describes the positioning of the stop:

 The site provides the most practical balance between meeting the interchange opportunity with Lewisham Station and the opportunities of the catchment and its two known developments.

 Patronage at this location is currently predicted to come approximately equally from walk-up catchment and from interchange.
 Future redevelopment will see this balance tip significantly in favour of catchment with the stop potentially becoming a focus of the local area.

 Access to the city is quickest via the heavy rail line, but the light rail provides north–south transport, in contrast to the heavy rail's east–west route.